MicrosoftDocs/azure-docs/articles/lab-services/class-type-ethical-hacking-virtualbox.md

 1. Download and extract the [SEED Labs VM image.](https://seedsecuritylabs.org/labsetup.html).
 2. Follow the directions to [create a VM in VirtualBox.](https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md)
-- If you need multiple SEED VMs make copies of the .iso for each machine, using the same .iso for different machines will not work properly.
+   If you need multiple SEED VMs make copies of the .iso for each machine, using the same .iso for different machines will not work properly.

-### IMPORTANT before Publishing
+[!IMPORTANT] before Publishing

 Makes sure that all the nested virtual machines are powered off before publishing the template.
 Leaving them powered on has had unexpected side effects, including damaging the virtual machines.